Analyzing your theme...

 What is Koshu?

-Koshu is a white grape variety native to Japan.
+Koshu is a white grape variety indigenous to Japan.

-Koshu is known as a "gris-type variety" with slightly grayish skins, and compared to pale green white grapes, it is characterized by containing more polyphenols derived from the skins.
+Koshu is known as a "gris-type" variety with slightly grayish skins, and compared to pale green white grapes, it contains more polyphenols derived from the skins.

-Usually, transparent white wines are made, but due to its characteristics, the grape skins, seeds, and juice are sometimes macerated together in a process called "moushi (skin contact)," and many "orange wines made from Koshu" can also be found.
+Although usually transparent white wines are made, due to its characteristics, skin contact fermentation, where the skins, seeds, and juice are fermented together, is sometimes done, and many "orange wines" made from Koshu can be found.

-Various types of wine are made from Koshu, but they are basically characterized by aromas of Japanese citrus and white flowers, gentle acidity and soft quality, and a subtle bitterness, making them an excellent match for Japanese cuisine.
+Various types of wine are made from Koshu, but they generally feature aromas of Japanese citrus and white flowers, gentle acidity, soft quality, and subtle bitterness, making them an excellent match for Japanese cuisine.

-By the way, when you hear Koshu wine, you probably think of Yamanashi Prefecture, but excellent Koshu wines are also made in Shimane, Yamagata, Tochigi, and other prefectures, making it a grape variety still full of potential.
+By the way, when you hear Koshu wine, you probably think of Yamanashi Prefecture, but excellent Koshu wines are also made in Shimane, Yamagata, Tochigi, and other regions, showing that this grape variety still holds great potential.

 History of Koshu